McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 <br/>

-> ## Pro tip 1.2: Extract data from the attributes of a 'match_names' object
+> ## Pro tip 1.3: Extract data from the attributes of a 'match_names' object
 >
-> On the previous `pro tip` we saw that there is more data stored in the attributes of the 'match_names' object.
+> On Pro Tip 1.1, we saw that there is more data stored in the attributes of the 'match_names' object.
 > The structure of this data is complicated and extracting it requires some hacking.
 > There is one inbuilt function in the package `rotl` that will extract the synonyms from the attributes of a 'match_names' object.
 >